-Our students are taught to be creative problem solvers with a thoughtful, responsible, and open mind, capable of generating multiple solutions to contemporary visual challenges.
-We believe it is essential that students learn to make art that is relevant to our visual culture, seeks out beauty, celebrates individuality, and engages in the community.
+Art and Design at Huntington University is a growing and dynamic department that offers distinctive programs of study in art, which encourage students to integrate their Christian faith as they develop their individual talents and engage contemporary art issues.
+Our students are taught to be creative problem solvers with a thoughtful, responsible, open mind capable of generating multiple solutions to contemporary visual challenges, as well as offer insight and explanation to current social issues.
+We believe it is essential that students learn to make art that is relevant to our visual culture, seeks out beauty, celebrates individuality, and engages the community.

 The Huntington University Department of Art + Design wants you to be prepared to engage in visual culture, so you will be reviewed in your second year to make sure you are progressing appropriately in the program.

 “It’s very intentional, it’s very personal, and I really like that because it really encourages each artist to grow.
 The professors are amazing.
 They encourage us to not only make good artwork, but to be stewards in Christ.
 They help you each step of the way, but they also want you to do your own thing.
 They want us to run with it and experiment.
 That’s what I really like about the art program here, is it’s very individual.
 But it’s also focused on a greater goal, which is building the kingdom of God, which I think is really cool.”

 The Art + Design curriculum provides direction and stimulation to student artists as they pursue individualized programs.
 Students in the Art + Design Program may major in fine arts, studio art, graphic design or art education.
 Minors are available in graphic design and fine arts.
 Studio courses include constructive individual and group criticism and discussion.